 The Donkey Kong game, by today’s standards, doesn’t have great graphical capabilities — designers only had a handful of pixels to work with.
 As a result, everything, including Mario, had to be created within rather narrow design constraints.
 Let’s take a closer look at the Donkey Kong Mario, below.

 Now, instead of focusing on what’s there — the hat, the mustache, and the overalls — take a look at what’s not there.
-Mario doesn’t have a mouth or hair.
+Mario doesn’t have a mouth or a lot of hair.

 That’s intentional, according to Shigeru Miyamoto, and he should know — he’s the genius who created Mario.
 In 2007, he sat down with CNN to explain the method behind the mustache: